 How can I increase my RPM?

-- Turn on monetization on all videos
+- Turn on monetization on all videos.

-- Turn on all ad formats
+- Turn on mid-roll ads.

 - Turn on AltMon features (for example, memberships, Super Chat) to diversify your revenue streams.